 Now we come to a crossroads, it is time to determine if decoupling the walls using resilient channels or RSIC clips is a necessity.
 De coupling is used when impact transmission or low frequency noise is a factor.
 Impact would come primarily from the drums (acoustic type) or the bass amplifier.
 However, if the band is using Marshall high powered amps (50 watt Plexies with 4 X 12 cabinets for example) along with miked acoustic drums and an Ampeg bass system, then decoupling is most likely necessary.
 These methods and procedures will be explained in later narratives or can found by calling Soundproofing America on our toll free line.

 If decoupling were determined to be unnecessary, then the next step would be to find a good barrier material such as American vinyl (which is a high grade mass loaded vinyl barrier).
 This barrier could be stapled directly to the studwork on a wall assembly or directly to the joists.
 This is a method that is used if cost or space constraints are factors.
 If the barrier material is to be stapled directly to the stud or joist framing then it is essential that the seams be over lapped, caulked (using OSI acoustical caulking compound) and taped with either a lead tape or a heavy-duty seam tape.
-These can also be had from American Soundproofing Inc.
+This is a really effective wall soundproofing technique.

 Once these areas are treated with the Mass Loaded vinyl (MLV) then it time to decide whether or not it is necessary to float the walls and ceiling to prevent the impact and heavy bass sounds from passing through the solidly barriered walls and ceiling.
 For more information on ceiling and wall floats, please call the toll free number.